Prag8855/aab/content/guides/german-health-insurance.md

 Don't choose health insurance yourself.
 It's a *really* bad idea when you are self-employed.
 The best option depends on your citizenship, your income, your health, and your plans for the future.
 [Ask an expert](/guides/german-health-insurance#insurance-brokers) to help you choose.
 This is really important.

 If you are a freelance artist, journalist, publicist or influencer, join the *[[Künstlersozialkasse]]* (KSK).
 They pay half of your health insurance, and half of your [public pension insurance](/glossary/gesetzliche%20Krankenversicherung).
 It's always worth it.
-If you earn less than {{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}}€ per year, you must switch to public health insurance.
+If you earn less than €{{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}} per year, you must switch to public health insurance.

 **[How to apply for the KSK ➞](/guides/ksk-kuenstlersozialkasse)**